an oratory of the heart

 Making an oratory of the heart…

-The phrase, “oratory of the heart,” is not common parlance.
-I first encountered it in Brother Lawrence’s Practice of the Presence of God,.
-I had to stop and think about the word oratory.
-It’s not one we hear in daily conversations.
-Oratory is defined first as as eloquence in public speaking and second as a place of prayer.
-Clearly Brother Lawrence refers to the second meaning.
+The phrase “oratory of the heart” is not common parlance.
+I first encountered it in Brother Lawrence’s Practice of the Presence of God,. and had to stop and think about the word oratory: Oratory is defined first as eloquence in public speaking and second as a place of prayer.
+Brother Lawrence refers to the second meaning.

-It’s an arresting phrase, isn’t it?
-Coupled with the image of the Oratory of St John Co-Cathedral it becomes wondrous.
-Imagine if our hearts could be this splendid, glorious?
+It’s an arresting phrase, but when coupled with the image of the Oratory of St John Co-Cathedral it becomes wondrous.
+Imagine if our hearts could reflect the glory of God like this altar?

-The secrets lie in willing His presence and in understanding that it’s not about us.
-It’s all about Him, Christ, His grace and mercy.
-The anonymous conversationalist writes this:
+The first secret lies in willing His presence and in understanding that it’s not about us.
+It’s all about Him, Christ, His grace, and mercy.
+The anonymous conversationalist writes:

 …that we might accustom ourselves to a continual conversation with Him, with freedom and in simplicity.
 That we need only to recognize GOD intimately present with us, to address ourselves to Him every moment, that we may beg His assistance for knowing His will in things doubtful, and for rightly performing those which we plainly see He requires of us, offering them to Him before we do them, and giving Him thanks when we have done.